Published 05/04/2025 Updated 03/25/2026 | BeCred

 Cons of Taking an RRSP Loan

-1. Interest Costs Are Real and Reduce Net Returns
+1. Interest Costs Reduce Net Returns

 3. Interest on RRSP Loans Is Not Tax Deductible